Glossary

 By Tabby Refael

 While many people know about the Holocaust that was perpetrated by Nazi Germany against six million Jews, including the terrible toll of the “Kristallnacht” pogrom in Germany in 1938, few know about the deadly pogroms against Jews in Iraq in the early 1940s, called the “Farhud.”
-The “Farhud” resulted in the mass exodus of Iraq’s ancient Jewish community. involving a series of mob violence against Jews in Iraq by pro-Nazi local Arab populations, in which hundreds of Jews were killed and raped, and many Jewish businesses looted.
+The “Farhud” resulted in the mass exodus of Iraq’s ancient Jewish community, involving mob violence against Jews in Iraq by pro-Nazi local Arab populations, in which hundreds of Jews were killed and raped, and many Jewish businesses looted.
 Mobs attacked Jews and yelled, “Cutal al yehud” (“Slaughter the Jews!”).
 Over 180 Jews were killed, with over 1,000 injuries and over 900 homes were destroyed.

 Four Questions